damienmaier/vault-pki-lab/README.md

 > Most Vault data is encrypted using the encryption key in the keyring; the keyring is encrypted by the root key; and the root key is encrypted by the unseal key.
 >
 > ![](images/keys.png)

+#### 8.2.
+What is key rotation and when is it done?

+Key rotation is the process of changing Vault's encryption key.
+After a key rotation, new data will be encrypted with the new key.
+The old key is still used to read old data.

+Key rotation should be done periodically.
+According to the documentation :
+> Keys should be rotated before approximately 2<sup>32</sup> encryptions have been performed

+> Vault will automatically rotate the backend encryption key prior to reaching 2<sup>32</sup> encryption operations by default.